CVRP-SOLE/SOLE/README.md

 - [x] Release the code
 - [x] Release the preprocessed data and weights
 - [ ] Release the evaluation code for Replica dataset
-- [ ] Release the preprocessed data and precomputed features for Replica dataset
+- [ ] Release the pre-processed data and precomputed features for Replica dataset

 ## Installation